sandsoftimes/sandsoftimes.github.io/_posts/misc/2020-06-21-the-computers-hardware-and-software.md

 ![1](/assets/images/clt/the-computers-hardware-and-software/1.png)

-## Commands Or Functions That A Computer Performs:
+## Commands Or Functions That A Computer Performs

 A computer is being widely used now a days.
 Infact in every sector, every aspect of life.
 They have made the working of human too easy.
 Now a days almost 90 percent of the human tasks are completed by computers and only 10 percents are being done by humans themselves.
 This is showing that how much the computer has become important in the life of human.
 A computer performs many functions but i’m going to point out few here.
 These are,